yuanbei/Nars-Wiki/Perception-In-NARS.md

 ####Compared with other AI Techniques

-The approach NARS taking for perception is fundamentally different from the most common approaches.
+The approach NARS taking for perception is fundamentally different from the most existing approaches.

-NARS does not take perception as a separate module or process, but see it as unified with other cognitive processes.
+* NARS does not take perception as a separate module or process, but see it as unified with other cognitive processes.

-NARS does not take perception as a purely input, "data-mining", process that takes all sensory data as the input at the beginning, and produces certain desired results at the end.
+* NARS does not take perception as a purely input, "data-mining", process that passively accepts all sensory data as the input at the beginning, and produces certain desired results at the end.
 Instead, perception is taken to be an interactive, incremental, and lifelong process that is driven both by input data and active tasks (goals).

-NARS does not following a predetermined algorithm at the problem-solving level.
+* NARS does not following a predetermined algorithm at the problem-solving level.
 Since many factors are ever-changing and their combinations are not repeatable, the process does not follow an overall algorithm.
 Even for the same input, in different context the results of perception may be different, though they are neither arbitrary nor random.

 The development of perception in NARS will be more like what happens in a baby than in an traditional AI program.